scipy-conference/scipy_proceedings/papers/serge_rey/serge_rey.rst

 the differences in "final" results can also impact the substantive understandings of how neighborhood dynamics are operating in an area under study.
-Thus, providing the user with many ways to flexibly reparameterize these complex questions about space-time similarity will enhance and improve the usefulness of ``OSLNAP`` for reproducible urban science.
+Thus, providing the user with many ways to flexibly reparameterize these complex questions about space-time similarity will  improve the usefulness of ``OSLNAP`` for reproducible urban science.

 Conclusion